TheDaneH3/INFOTC-1600-Final/pages/install.md

 This should print the version of Git that you have installed.

 That's it!
 You have now installed GitHub and the Git command-line tools.
 You can now use these tools to create and manage Git repositories and collaborate with others on your projects.

+### Git Command Line too Complex?

+If the command line feels intimidating to you, or if you would rather use a streamlined graphical interface, consider using GitHub desktop!
+Find a tutorial on how to install GitHub desktop, [click here](/pages/githubdesktop.md).

 [Back to Homepage](/README.md)